bhuumiika/Netflix_homepage/README.md

-This project is a clone of the Netflix homepage, created using HTML, CSS, and JavaScript.
+Netflix homepage, created using HTML, CSS, is a clone of Netflix Home Page.
 It aims to replicate the layout and design of the Netflix homepage to showcase front-end development skills.